boschresearch/Hydraulic-EoL-Testing/README.md

 1. Time-Index (in seconds)
 2. Values of Sensors 1-9 (standard-score normalized, no units for confidentality reasons)
 3. State Label (integer-encoded, meaning not further specified for confidentality reasons)

+The dataset was published in the context of one of our works:
+Gaugel, S.; Reichert, M.: PrecTime: A Deep Learning Architecture for Exact Time Series Segmentation and its Application to Hydraulic End-Of-Line Testing, 2022
+The subset referenced in the paper is found in the following path: Data/Generation A/DC

 # License
 The dataset created for the research located in the directory data are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) (CC-BY-4.0) .